dorukmenguverdi/instagram-console-clone/README.md

 # Instagram Console Clone

-This is a simple **console-based Instagram clone** developed in Java.
+A simple **console-based Instagram clone** built with Java.
-It simulates basic features such as user registration, login, posting content, viewing posts, and commenting on other users' posts.
+This project simulates core social media features like user registration, login, posting content, and commenting on others' posts — all through the terminal.

+---

-## 📌 Features
+## 🚀 Features

-- User registration with validation (username/password rules)
+- ✅ User registration with input validation (username & password)
-- User login
+- 🔐 User login system
-- Create and view posts
+- 📝 Create and view your own posts
-- Comment on other users' posts
+- 💬 Comment on posts of other users
-- Search for users
+- 🔍 Search users by username
+- 🧼 Input error handling (e.g., invalid selections, empty fields)

+---

-## 🛠️ Technologies
+## 🧪 Technologies Used

-- Java
+- Java (OOP principles)
-- Object-Oriented Programming (OOP)
-- Scanner for input
+- Scanner for console input
-- ArrayList for storing data
+- ArrayList for in-memory data storage
+- Exception handling with `try-catch`

+---

-## 🚀 How to Run
+## 🛠️ How to Run

 1. Clone the repository:
 git clone https://github.com/your-username/instagram-console-clone.git